mansi-190502/mansi-190502/README.md

     PRIMARY KEY (name, time)

 );

+`This is for if the event is already exists then it will drop the users.`

 --  Drop the event if it already exists

 DROP EVENT IF EXISTS update_live_user_counts;

 DELIMITER $$

--- Create the event to update live_user_counts table every minute
+# -- Create the event to update live_user_counts table every minute

 CREATE EVENT update_live_user_counts